BeMoreHumanOrg/bemorehuman/README.md

 bemorehuman is fully Reuse Software compliant.
 That's important to us to help companies or anyone else interested to adopt our software.

+- No telemetry, no downloading of external models - bemorehuman does not "phone home."
+Nor does it download external models (or anything else) from the internet.
+Your data is your data and we have no interest in it.
+Additinoally, you might want to run bemorehuman disconnected from the internet, so we fully support that use case.

 ## Where can I find out more?

 For help getting started with the code: